 So, if you want to optimize your LinkedIn marketing strategy in a time-effective way, use SocialBee to create, edit and post content from one place.

-Also, with our social media management tool you can create post categories to organize your social media content by topic — this will allow you to schedule posts based on their categories.
-As a result, you will maintain a consistent LinkedIn social media presence while also diversifying the content you share for your audience.
+Also, with SocialBee, you can create post categories to organize your social media content by topic—this will allow you to schedule posts based on their categories.
+As a result, you will maintain a consistent LinkedIn social media presence while diversifying the content you share for your audience.

 Another simple way to obtain skill endorsements is to, well, ask.